SE-TINF22B6/Underwatch/documentation/Software_Requirement_Specification.md

 > A brief description of the functionality of your application.
 > Include one or more **UML use case** diagram(s) and necessary description to specify the major use cases of your application.

+### 2.1.1 General Use-Case
+Underwatch aims to provide a fun, engaging gaming experience for gamers on windwos, linux and mac.
+It also provides a basic website, where players can explore highscores or browse the Wiki for more informations about game-mechanics and lore.
 ### 2.2 Name of Feature 1 / Use Case 1
 > Specify this feature / use case by:
 > - Relevant **user stories (their links or labels)**